 6 ONLINE PAYMENTS

 6.2 You acknowledge that the internet and email may not be secure media for the communication of sensitive payment information.
-You agree that communication by email or your use of the online services will be at your own risk.
+You agree that communication by email or your use online will be at your own risk.

-6.3 When you subscribe to the online services, we grant you a revocable, non-exclusive, non-transferable licence to access and use the online services.
+6.3 When you subscribe online, we grant you a revocable, non-exclusive, non-transferable licence to access and use our online services.

-6.6 We do not warrant the availability or performance of the online services at any time nor the correctness, accuracy or completeness of any information that you receive from the online services.
+6.6 We do not warrant the availability or online performance at any time nor the correctness, accuracy or completeness of any information that you receive online.

-6.7 We reserve the right to suspend, restrict or terminate your access to the online services or to change the configuration or functionality of the website at any time without notice to you.
+6.7 We reserve the right to suspend, restrict or terminate your access to online or to change the configuration or functionality of the website at any time without notice to you.

 7 YOUR OBLIGATIONS

-7.3 In the case of the FX Services, unless we agree otherwise (for example in relation to Market Orders or "spot trades"), the Settlement Date will be the time at which: we transmit our acceptance of your Order; we accept your Order using the online services; or our operator accepts your Order by telephone, (as appropriate).
+7.12 In the case of the FX Services, unless we agree otherwise (for example in relation to Market Orders or “spot trades”), the Settlement Date will be the time at which: we transmit our acceptance of your Order; we accept your Order online; or our operator accepts your Order by telephone, (as appropriate).

-7.7 You must comply with all laws and regulations relating directly or indirectly to the Payment Service, currency transactions and payments including (without limitation) the PSR and the laws and regulations of England and Wales for the prevention of money laundering and terrorist financing, including (without limitation) the Money Laundering Regulations 1993, 2003, 2007 and 2017 and the Proceeds of Crime Act 2002, and data protection (referred to as the "Applicable Regulations") in relation to any Payment Service and will promptly, on request, provide such information as may be required by any Applicable Regulations.
+7.16 You must comply with all laws and regulations relating directly or indirectly to the Payment Service, currency transactions and payments including (without limitation) the PSR 2017 and the laws and regulations of England and Wales relating to data protection and in respect of the prevention of money laundering and terrorist financing, including (without limitation) the Money Laundering Regulations 2017 and the Proceeds of Crime Act 2002, and data protection (referred to as the “Applicable Regulations”).
+You will promptly, on request, provide such information as may be required by any Applicable Regulations.

 8 OUR OBLIGATIONS AND LIMITATIONS ON OUR LIABILITY